 It’s not you, it’s them

-The reality might be that you actually saw the signs but refused to believe it.
-You may cast your mind back to season 6 and recall that viewing figures were down so they introduced a airhead bimbo into the show who’s only job was to have her boobs fall out in every episode.
+The reality might be that you actually saw the signs but refused to believe them.
+You may cast your mind back to season 6 and recall that viewing figures were down so they introduced a random curvaceous woman into the show whose only job was to have her boobs fall out in every episode.
 Or they stop writing about vampire integration and dedicate a season to starting a war against humans and vampires (I’m looking at you True Blood).
 Signs like that.

 This post is brought to you by my disappointment with this week’s episode of Under the Dome.
 It’s not me, honest.